What are sick day rules?

 - If you are unable to keep anything down, seek medical advice

-Please see attached guide on ketone level results.
+Please see the following guide on ketone level results.

-If you are unsure how to manage your diabetes during periods of illness, please contact your GP, Out of Hours Service or Diabetes team for support – Don’t delay!
+If you are unsure how to manage your diabetes during periods of illness, please contact your GP, Out of Hours Service or Diabetes team for support.
+Do not delay.

 If you require a blood ketone meter please contact your GP or Diabetes team.